ma-ji/amgps/_pages/assignments.md

 5. A concrete performance evaluation plan.
 6. Maximum length 2 pages, use the space efficiently.

 You can share learning plans with others.
 You can even assemble learning groups.
-But this is NOT a group assignment.
+But this is NOT a group assignment, and you will be assessed individually.

 The draft plan is due on xxx; final version is due on xxx.
 You cannot substantially revise your plan to lower the requirements after the plan is finalized.